-Naturally, a lifestyle blogger needs adequate entertaining space, and the kitchen and dining room in the original house simply didn't work.
+Lund needed adequate entertaining space, and the kitchen and dining room in the original house simply didn't work.
 "Aesthetically, my main goal was to brighten the space," says Lund.
 "We wanted the downstairs to feel inviting and open.
 I love entertaining and wanted to create a happy space for friends and family to feel welcomed."

-Lund also had a clear vision on the finishes of her kitchen: "I had just gotten back from a trip to New York when I made our tile and hardware decisions, and I went with classic white subway tile in the kitchen," she says.
+Lund also had a clear vision on the finishes of her kitchen.
+"I had just gotten back from a trip to New York when I made our tile and hardware decisions, and I went with classic white subway tile in the kitchen," she says.

-To complete her entertainer's dream, Lund added a wet bar next to the kitchen: "We turned a desk area in the back of the kitchen into a dramatic bar," she says.
+To complete her entertainer's dream, Lund added a wet bar next to the kitchen.
+"We turned a desk area in the back of the kitchen into a dramatic bar," she says.
 "This functions as the coffee bar in the morning and cocktail hour in the evening."
 To keep the aesthetic in line with the kitchen, she kept the scheme black and white, but selected brass hardware and a mirrored backsplash to add dramatic flair.

-The downstairs powder room also got a much-needed face-lift, and was accented with a Moroccan flair.
+The downstairs powder room also got a much-needed face-lift and was accented with a Moroccan flair.
 "To make the room feel larger, we layered the decorative mirror I had chosen on top of another mirror," says Lund.
 "This made such a difference!"

 The room that originally sold the couple on the house was the family room.
 "It has amazing light," says Lund.
-"The challenge for this room was just figuring out the furniture arrangement, as the room is long yet narrow."
+"The challenge for this room was just figuring out the furniture arrangement, as the room is long, yet narrow."
 They opted to have a three-seater sofa face the fireplace and set up other conversational areas around the room.

-We beg to differ after seeing her expertly styled shelves.
+One of the blogger's biggest challenges was filling out the bookcases that flank her fireplace.
+"This took me months of raiding my grandparents' garages and vintage shops," she says.
 "We were fortunate to inherit some amazing family heirlooms from both sets of grandparents!
-I love the eclectic feel they've added to our home, and ultimately the stories and memories that they tell," she says.
+I love the eclectic feel they've added to our home, and ultimately the stories and memories that they tell."

-"The wicker chairs really make the space, adding that bohemian California touch that I love so much."
-The area can now be used as a breakfast area or a place for winding down at night.
+"The wicker chairs really make [this] space, adding that bohemian California touch that I love so much," says Lund.
+The area can be used as a breakfast nook or a place for winding down at night.